Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 Does a property price drop look likely in Yaoundé as of 2026?

-As of early 2026, the likelihood of a meaningful city-wide property price decline in Yaoundé over the next 12 months is low, though selective price cuts on weaker listings remain possible.
+As of 2026, the likelihood of a meaningful citywide property price decline in Yaoundé over the next 12 months looks low to medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Yaoundé.